O1sims/jARIMA/README.md

 Overall, the ARIMA API's will respond with similar outputs.

-The R ARIMA endpoint produces:
+The R ARIMA endpoint produces
+[] "forecast".
+An array of doubles relating to the point estimates [] "lowerBound".
+An array of doubles relating to 95% lower bound [] "upperBound".
+An array of doubles relating to 95% upper bound Consider an example structure below:
 ```
 {
   "forecast": [